 - 2 handfuls fresh spinach (about 100 g, 3 oz)

-Fry the onion until translucent, then add the carrots and garlic and cook for a further one minute.
+- Fry the onion until translucent, then add the spices, and give it a good stir, then leave to cook for 1 minute.